 Tucked just below Málaga is Torremolinos, a very popular place with the British and Dutch, both for property purchase and for tourism.
 Once upon a time a small fishing village, it is now the most popular tourist destination in Andalusia.
 The promenade has recently undergone some renovation and the authorities are constantly updating parts of the town.
 Brigitte Bardot, was a regular visitor in the ‘50s and ‘60s.
 She helped to popularise going topless on the beach in what was then a somewhat backwards and conservative Catholic country!

 Torremolinos gives way to Benalmádena, the next town on the coast.
 The original village of Arroyo de la Miel above the new town still retains some of its Spanish charm and is home to the Hospital de Alta Resolución de Benalmádena.
 The area closest to the sea has a splendid marina, around which are apartments, shops and restaurants.
 It also has two aquariums, a casino and amusement park.
-The average temperature here is warm 19º which would account for the large British community.
-There are bars and shops which cater to British tastes too, and 20 kilometres of sandy beaches to enjoy.
+The average temperature here is a pleasant 19º and there are 20 kilometres of sandy beaches to enjoy.
+What’s more, there are plenty of bars and shops which cater to British tastes, so you don’t have to worry about missing home comforts.

 La Cala de Mijas